Gendi-kinji/Gendi-kinji/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)I am @Gendi-kinji.
 =============================================================================================================================================

 Game and software developer.
-The explorer of the known and the unknown.
+Explorer extraordinaire of the known and the unknown.
 ---------------------------

 I am a developer with a passion for games and fiction works.